Brunoporto2702/app-template/README.md

 $ docker compose up -d
 ```

-### Be aware that running all the services will consume a lot of resources from your machine.
+### Be aware that running all services may consume significant resources on your machine.
 It is advised not to do so unless you intend to use use/test all the services.
 Otherwise, if you only want to develop the api, you can run only the database service.

 The services included in the docker-compose file are:
 - db: postgres database